 If you’re planning to adopt a Doxiepoo, you might be wondering, how big will a Doxiepoo get?
 In this Doxiepoo size guide, we’ll discuss their size, growth patterns, and how you can predict your puppy’s full-grown size.
+You’ll also find links to our interactive Doxiepoo weight calculator.
 Let’s get started!

 However, as with any other hybrid breed, we can never know how a Doodle pup will turn out.
 Will they pick up more of the Poodle traits?
 Or will they show more of the Dachshund characteristics?
 You’ll never know for sure!

 Doxiepoo Size Predictions: How Big Will A Doxiepoo Get?

 When trying to predict a Doxiepoo’s size, we can do some guesswork based on the parent breeds.
 As you might already know, Dachshund is a small sized breed.
 Mix that with a Poodle, and you have the most endearing little pal to enjoy your time with!

 In fact, Dachshunds come in two sizes – Miniature Dachshund and Standard Dachshund.
 Minis weigh around 8 to 11 pounds, and stand at 5 to 6 inches tall at the shoulder.
 Standard Dachshunds weigh between 16 to 32 pounds, and stand at 8 to 9 inches tall.